lenses/lens-data-split/README.md

 # lens-data-split

+A data transform component to split a column into multiple columns based on a string separator.

-See the [component page](http://thelmanews.github.io/lens-data-split) for more information.
+See the [component page](http://lenses.github.io/lens-data-split) for more information.